Detect Google cloaking and website cloaking techniques. Check for User-Agent, IP-based, Referrer, and JavaScript cloaking methods.

 β Different content by IP type = referrer cloaking

-We detect 6 major cloaking methods: User-Agent, Geographic, Referrer, JavaScript, Device, and Cookie-based cloaking.
-Some advanced fingerprinting techniques may still evade detection.
+We detect 6 cloaking methods: User-Agent, Geographic, Referrer, JavaScript, Device, and Cookie-based cloaking.

-Some legitimate uses include A/B testing, personalization, or serving different content to different regions for legal reasons.
+Some legitimate uses include A/B testing, personalization, or serving different content to different regions (for legal reasons, for example).

-A/B testing shows different design variations to real users randomly for optimization, while keeping the same content for search engines.
-Cloaking intentionally serves different content to search bots versus users to manipulate rankings.
+A/B testing shows design variations to real users randomly, while keeping the same content for search engines.
+Cloaking serves different content to search bots versus users (to manipulate rankings).
 Google allows A/B testing but bans cloaking.

-Google's automated systems can detect and penalize cloaking within days.
-Manual reviews typically occur within 30 days of detection.
-Google issues approximately 750,000 manual penalties monthly for webspam including cloaking.
-Recovery can take 2-6 months after fixing the violation.
+Google can detect and penalize cloaking within days.
+Manual reviews can occur within 30 days of detection.

-No, CDNs (Content Delivery Networks) are not cloaking if they serve the same content from different geographic locations.
+No, CDNs are not cloaking if they serve the same content from different geographic locations.
 Cloaking only occurs if the CDN intentionally serves different content to search engines versus regular users.
-Legitimate CDN use for performance optimization is allowed by Google.

 Check after major site updates, theme changes, plugin installations, CDN configuration changes, or if you notice sudden ranking drops.
-We recommend quarterly checks for established sites, and monthly checks for sites frequently updated.
-Use our SEO cloaking checker for quick verification.
+We recommend quarterly checks for established sites, and monthly checks for frequently updated websites.

 Geo-targeting shows localized content (currency, language, local regulations) based on user location but keeps core content identical.
 Cloaking manipulates rankings by showing completely different content to search engines.
 Legitimate geo-targeting uses hreflang tags and is transparent to Google.